Top 10 U.S. states with the highest minimum wage

 To read more about the recent minimum changes in the United States, click the link below:

-While the validity of a higher federal minimum wage will likely be argued for years to come, one thing is certain: Some states have a higher cost of living than others.
+While the validity of a higher federal minimum wage will likely be argued for years to come, one thing is certain: some states have a higher cost of living than others.
 For instance, rent for a 1 bed, 1 bath apartment in New York City may run for a few thousand dollars, while a similar apartment in a different city may cost a few hundred dollars a month.
 Because of this discrepancy, many states are taking it upon themselves to increase their own minimum wage.
-Including Washington, D.C., here are the top 10 minimum wages in the United States in 2016:
+Including Washington, D.C., here are the top 10 minimum wages in the United States in 2018:

-- Connecticut (Tie)
+9. Connecticut (Tie)

 FUN FACT: Connecticut is home to the nation’s oldest public library.
 The Scoville Memorial Library has been lending books to locals since 1771.

-- Vermont (Tie)
+6. Vermont (Tie)